Rami al-Jamarat: The Ritual of Stoning the Devil during Hajj

 Historical Background and Significance

-Read More: Tawakkul in Allah (SWT)
+To read more about the Tawakkul: Tawakkul in Allah (SWT)

 On the way to carry out the act of sacrifice, Satan repeatedly tried to tempt him into disobeying Allah’s (SWT) command.
 However, Hazrat Ibrahim (AS) remained steadfast in his faith.
 When they reached the location where Jamarat is situated today, Satan tried to discourage Hazrat Ibrahim (AS) again.
 Hazrat Jibril (AS) instructed Hazrat Ibrahim (AS) to throw seven stones at Satan, which he did, and Satan fled.
 They continued to Jamarat al-Wusta, where Satan appeared again.
-Again, Hazrat Ibrahim (AS) threw stones at Satan, and he fled.
+Hazrat Ibrahim (AS) threw stones at Satan, and he fled.
 Finally, they reached Jamarat al-Ula, where Satan appeared for the last time.
 Once again, Hazrat Ibrahim (AS) threw stones at him, and Satan fled for the third time.

 Hazrat Ibrahim (AS) resisted temptation each time and remained steadfast in obeying Allah’s (SWT) command.
 Pilgrims reenact this act of opposition against Satan during the Hajj.
-It teaches us the importance of trusting in Allah’s (SWT) plan, even when it seems difficult or impossible to understand, and the rewards that come with steadfast faith and unwavering devotion.
+It teaches us the importance of trusting in Allah’s (SWT) plan, even when it seems difficult or impossible to understand, and the rewards that come with steadfast faith and devotion.

 The Night in Muzdalifah

 The night spent in Muzdalifah is an essential part of the Hajj pilgrimage.
 It takes place right after the Day of Arafat, the high point of the Hajj.
-This night is known for its simplicity and spiritual reflection and serves as a preparation for the Rami al-Jamarat.
+This night is known for its simplicity and spiritual reflection and serves as a preparation for the Ramy al-Jamarat.

 For more information about Muzdalifah, read this blog post: Muzdalifah – A Night of Reflection and Preparation during Hajj.